Cloudslab/iFogSim1/README.md

 *   check src/org/fog/utils/Config class
 *	you can get result as csv file format.
-*   if you run with ArrhythmiaApp.java with file output then, you can get below results,
+*   if you run with MultiClassApp.java with file output then, you can get below results, (set FILE_OUTPUT option in config file)
 ```
 	Total execution time	,
     Average Latency of Control Loop (application Loop),